nashkevin/Consulting-Clock/README.md

 doing things.
 I dubbed it "Consulting Clock", but the name isn't important.

 Manually tracking time is a pain, and doing so retrospectively is even worse.
 There are probably apps for this sort of thing, but I like to minimize my reliance on smartphones.
-You could use a stopwatch, but if you wanted to spread your time across multiple tasks within a single work session, you'd need more than one.
+You could use a traditional stopwatch, but if you wanted to spread your time across multiple tasks within a single work session, you'd need more than one.

-Thus this box of stopwatches was born.
+Thus this humble box of low-res stopwatches was born.

 The (nearly) finished prototype looks something like this
 ![image](https://github.com/user-attachments/assets/38c301e4-a153-41fd-a19e-fb8f7e7e2b55)